-Software has taken command of our daily life.
-It is omnipresent and most of our western society would come to a halt without it.
+Software has taken command of our daily life.1 It is omnipresent and most of our Western society would come to a halt without it.
 At the same time software has become so ordinary, that it is often overlooked.
-Software is taken for granted while it is increasingly entangled in our life and constantly takes over new tasks.
+Software is taken for granted while it is increasingly entangled in our life and continuously adopts new tasks.
 Our computers seem to become smarter through new kinds of algorithms.
 This leads to new challenges in understanding software - not only from a scientific point of view but also from a cultural, political and social perspective.
-And so software has also found its way into the art and vice versa, but there are still gaps in the relation between both of them.
-I think that the interaction between software and art can be productive and helpful for the research in both of the disciplines.
+Software has also found its way into the art and vice versa, but there are still gaps in the relation between the two.
+I assume that the interaction between software and art can be productive and helpful for the research in both of the disciplines.

-The questions that I am asking is: what can an artistic method for researching the processes and relations of software look like?
-How can we look critically into the software that we use on a daily basis?
-The current perception and use of software are significant parts of this research.
-Especially in contrast to the original culture around software, that included hacking and that required every artist to write their own software.
-This essay explores the multiple layers of software with a special focus on the dependencies and imaginations that arise around and through software.
+The question that I am asking is: How can artistic methods be used to elicit critical reflection on software as a cultural object beyond the interface?
+The current perception and use of software are significant parts of this research, especially in contrast to the original culture around software, that included hacking and that required every artist to write their own software.
+This essay explores the multiple layers of software with a particular focus on the dependencies and imaginations that arise around and through software.
 How are the entangled, hidden layers of software coming to the surface?

-Software consists of several parts.
-One could divide it into the code, the compilation, the execution and its manifestation (e.g. visual output on displays or the computer reacting to mouse clicks).
+Software consists of several parts, that could be divided into the code, the compilation, the execution and its manifestation (e.g. visual output on displays or the computer reacting to mouse clicks).
 The code is a well researched topic and there have been many works that use code and programming for artistic purposes.
 The manifestation of software execution is what people are in contact with the most.
-At least partly.
-The visual outcome on the screen is what determines how user perceive software.
-But outcomes of software can also be invisible to the user, like data transmission, webservers or software for infrastructure.
+The visual outcome on the screen is what determines how users perceive software.
+However, outcomes of software can also be invisible to the user, like data transmission, webservers or software for infrastructures.
 What is visible is mostly not the software itself but its result of execution (a webpage or trains going back and forth).
-The most abstract part is the execution, but at the same time it is the most crucial part of software.
-During runtime machinecode2 turns into machine commands and into physical current, resulting for instance in a change of pixel colours.
-This complex interplay, when the code turns into machine action is already in itself an act of poetic expression - an interpretation of the code through the machine, an in-between state with clearly defined rhythmic.
-The exact moments of this transitions are beyond human perception.
-So a division of software would only simplify the complex inter-dependencies the different parts have.
-It is exactly this moments of transition, the in-between states, the dependencies, that this essay tries to emphasize.
+Execution is the most abstract part, but at the same time it is the most crucial part of software.
+During runtime machinecode2 turns into machine commands and physical current, resulting for instance in a change of pixel colors.
+This complex interplay, when the code turns into machine action is in itself an act of poetic expression - an interpretation of the code through the machine, an in-between state with clearly defined rhythmic.
+The exact moments of these transitions are beyond human perception.
+A division of software would only simplify the complex inter-dependencies the different parts have.
+It is precisely this moments of transition, the in-between states, the dependencies, that this essay tries to emphasize.